Bursa, Turkey – Travel Inspired by Two Famous Puppets

 When I also learned that Bursa has a museum dedicated to the two as well as having been the first capital of the Ottoman empire, not to mention the fact that the popular Iskender kebab was invented there, I didn’t need another incentive to take the next long distance coach and be on my way to Bursa.

-Visiting Bursa, I was left alone, making my way at my leisure from my lovely boutique hotel towards the old town to cast my eye over one of Bursa’s landmarks: The Green Mosque and Sultan’s tombs.
+Visiting Bursa, I was left alone, making my way at my leisure from my lovely boutique hotel, the Hotel Central, towards the old town to cast my eye over one of Bursa’s landmarks: The Green Mosque and Sultan’s tombs.
 Smaller than Istanbul’s Blue Mosque, the building’s green tiles sparkle even more.
 Green is in fact a byword for Bursa, because there are countless parks and trees and the surrounding countryside is full of orchards, poppy fields, streams and meadows.

 If you plan a trip to Istanbul, don’t miss out on a day excursion to Bursa.
 A ferry departs from Yeniköy in Istanbul every hour and reaches Yalova in about 45 minutes.
 From there it’s only a half hour minibus ride to Bursa.